voorhoede/vue-masterclass-sm/README.md

-# Exercise 7
+# Exercise 8

-I have created 2 types of messages.
-Submitting "/cat" as the message text will add the cat-message instead of the text-message (this already works).

-Finish the implementation of the cat-message and text-message using slots
+- Connect the ChatSection component to the store
+- If you have time left also connect the SearchSidebar component to the store